Glass brick

 Glass brick, also known as glass block, is an architectural element made from glass.
 The appearance of glass blocks can vary in color, size, texture and form.
 Glass bricks provide visual obscuration while admitting light.
 The modern glass block was developed from pre-existing prism lighting principles in the early 1900s to provide natural light in manufacturing plants.
 Glass bricks have several attributes that make them useful as a building material, providing insulation and admitting light while still allowing for privacy.

-The first hollow glass block was patented in France on November 11th, 1886 by Swiss architect Gustave Falconnier.
+The first hollow glass block was patented in France on November 11, 1886 by Swiss architect Gustave Falconnier.
 Mass production of glass blocks began in 1932, with the construction of the Owens-Illinois Glass Block building.
 It has had a varied popularity since, appearing in Streamline Moderne and Brutalist architecture.
 Today glass blocks are used in walls, skylights, and sidewalk lights.

 History

 19th century precursors (1850s-1890s)

-Vault lights made of load-bearing glass bricks and embedded into a sidewalk in Burlington House, London.
+Vault lights made of load-bearing glass bricks and embedded into a pavement in Burlington House, London.

 Vault lights in sidewalks, which utilized prism lighting, were one of the first steps towards the modern hollow glass brick.
 At the end of the nineteenth century glass prisms became a popular way to diffuse light into spaces that would otherwise be difficult or unsafe to light via flame-based oil lamps (e.g. basements underneath sidewalks).

 Modern glass bricks were preceded by the hollow glass bricks patented by Gustave Falconnier in the 1880s.
 Falconnier Bricks were blown glass bricks available in multiple colors and were formed in molds while the glass was molten.
 They could be used for walls or roofs and were joined with wire and cement.
 The suggested use for Falconnier glass bricks was in greenhouse construction due to the non-conductivity of the glass for temperature control and lack of porosity of glass for moisture control.
 They were touted for not tarnishing, trapping dust, or retaining water.